cyber-prophet/bostrom-journal/BostromJournal001.md

 [Open source](https://github.com/Snedashkovsky/cyberdBot) telegram bot for Cyber.

-The hosted by the developer bot is up and running and can be found on [telegram](https://t.me/cyberdbot).
+The developer-hosted bot is up and running and can be found on [telegram](https://t.me/cyberdbot).
 It has the following features:

 - searching on Bostrom
 - creating cyberlinks